johnnovak/johnnovak.site/blog/content/posts/gaming-on-the-amiga-1/index.md

 The [ingenious](https://tcrf.net/Dungeon_Master_(Amiga)) [protection](https://dmweb.free.fr/?q=node/210) [scheme](https://www.youtube.com/watch?v=VheNpiSZxf0&t=489s) of [Dungeon Master](https://hol.abime.net/441) had received a lot of respect
-from crackers back in the day; I took them a year to fully crack the game.
+from crackers back in the day; I took them a year to fully reverse engineer it.
 The protection definitely had served its purpose in this particular case!

 > Additional anti-piracy checks exist in the code, including further fuzzy bit